griddo/griddo-dxp/README.md

-# Griddo: Digital Experience Platform for Higher Education
+# Griddo is the Digital Experience Platform for Higher Education

 ![Griddo Logo](https://griddo.io/images/logo-for-github.png)

-**Griddo** is a no-code **Digital Experience Platform (DXP)** designed exclusively for higher education institutions.
+**Griddo** is a no-code **Digital Experience Platform (DXP)** designed exclusively for Universities.
 Built on a **MACH (Microservices, API, Cloud, Headless)** architecture, Griddo empowers universities to manage digital assets, create websites, and publish content with unparalleled ease and efficiency.
 Deployed in the Edge, it's serverless infrastructure offers maximun security and performance.

+Griddo streamlines content management, enhances brand consistency, and reduces time to market by up to 50%, and speeds up the steps from content to publication by x10.

+> "Griddo is allowing us to publish at a rate I couldn't imagine.
+Compared to our previous Wordpress, we are publishing programs x10 faster."
+> — Pablo Landaluce, Communications Manager @ CUNEF Universidad

 Trusted by leading private Universities like:
 - [IE University](https://ie.edu)